ekrembel/Bakkal/README.md

 Certain requirenmets are enforced when user wants to submit a form.

-### Routing

-Some routes requires login.
-User needs to be able to authenticated to be able to access them.

 ### Data

-Data is pulled from Movie Database in RapidApi.
+Data is being pulled from Movie Database in RapidApi.

-### Database

-Relational database is used.
-Database has got 3 tables - users, movies, and watchlist.
-User id is used as foreign key.

 ### Sessions